pivotal/docs-tap/scc/config-deploy-multi-env.hbs.md

 ## <a id="using-app"></a> Using GitOps delivery with Carvel App

-Alternatively, you can deliver packages created by the Carvel package supply chain, and add them to clusters, by using a GitOps repository.
-For information about this delivery method, see [Use Gitops Delivery with Carvel App (alpha)](delivery-with-carvel-app.hbs.md).
+Alternatively, you can deliver packages created by the Carvel package supply chain, and add them to clusters by using a GitOps repository.
+For information about this delivery method, see [Use Gitops Delivery with Carvel App](delivery-with-carvel-app.hbs.md)

 ## <a id="config-blue-grn"></a> Configuring blue-green deployment